helgoboss/helgobox/doc/user-guide.md

 - **Input FX chain for live-only use:** Put it on a track's input FX chain in order to use it only for incoming "live" MIDI and let it control a parameter of an effect that's on the normal FX chain, right below a synthesizer.
 It will be active only if the track is armed for recording.
+  All MIDI messages that are used for parameter control will *automatically* be filtered by default and won't reach the controlled instrument, which is usually exactly what you need.
 - **Grid controller for song switching:** Use some grid controller like the [AKAI APC Key 25](https://thumbs.static-thomann.de/thumb/thumb250x220/pics/prod/339386.jpg) to arm/disarm various tracks (effectively enabling/disabling certain sound setups) by pressing the